mpxnyc/community_connection_report/README.md

 To contribute:

-1\.
-Fork the repository and create a new branch.\
+1. Fork the repository and create a new branch.
-2. Add or modify Quarto sections, R functions, or documentation.\
+2. Add or modify Quarto sections, R functions, or documentation.
-3. Ensure the Quarto book compiles without errors (`quarto render`).\
+3. Ensure the Quarto book compiles without errors (`quarto render`).
 4. Submit a pull request describing the changes.

 All contributions should follow the principles of **community accountability**, **transparency**, and **reproducibility**.